SpaceX Starship SN11 test flight flies high and explodes in the fog

-On Tuesday, the SpaceX Starship SN11 prototype joined the company's past three prototypes in rocket heaven.
-The uncrewed flight of the next-generation rocket built by Elon Musk's spaceflight company took flight from the Starship development facility in Boca Chica, Texas, at 8 a.m. local time (6 a.m.
-PT) amid heavy fog with no real visibility.
+The SpaceX Starship SN11 prototype joined the company's past three prototypes in rocket heaven on Tuesday.
+The uncrewed flight of the next-generation rocket built by Elon Musk's space company took flight from the Starship development facility in Boca Chica, Texas, at 8 a.m. local time amid heavy fog with no real visibility.

 SpaceX commentator John Insprucker referred to it as "another exciting" test.